billpmurphy/hask/README.md

 In addition, the types of the `TypedFuncs` created by sections are always polymorphic, to allow for any operator overloading.

+Note that if you are using IPython, Hask's `__` will conflict with IPython's special double underscore variable.
+To avoid conflicts, you can use `from hask import __ as _s` in IPython.

 ### Guards

 If you don't need the full power of pattern matching and just want a neater